giacbrd/SmartPipeline/README.rst

 the design is based on industrial experience on data products.

-SmartPipeline focuses on simplicity and efficiency in handling data locally, i.e. serialization and copies of the data are minimized, with the obvious exception of multiprocessing.
+SmartPipeline focuses on simplicity and efficiency in handling data locally, i.e. serialization and copies of the data are minimized.

 The main point is creating a ``Pipeline`` object, setting the source of data and adding custom defined stages,